rojalator/session3/README.rst

 Features
 ========

-All session stores have the following methods, which are called by the session manager:-
+All session3 stores have the following methods, which are called by the session manager:-

 ``.load_session``, ``.save_session``, ``.delete_session``,